Librium Withdrawal: Symptoms, Timeline, and Detox

-When fighting against the cravings and painful symptoms of withdrawal, not many things seem to provide you the desired relief, except the dose of Librium which you had given up a few weeks back.
+When fighting against the cravings and painful symptoms of withdrawal, not many things seem to provide the desired relief, except the dose of Librium which had given up a few weeks back.

 But is falling back into the abyss of addiction the key?